andrew10232/projects/README.md

-# projects
+# Data Science Projects
-List of data science projects I have completed
+List of data science projects I have completed.
+There are 3 projects on this list all with different data sets and outcomes.